zen0wu/sbt-maven-plugin/README.md

 By using this plugin, you can just update your dependencies(or whatever) in `pom.xml`, and `reload` on your SBT console.
 Cool!

+This plugin also enables seamless migration from Maven to SBT, you don't have to rewrite your dependencies and all crap in SBT, just use it!

 Features
 --------